academic-resources/stared-repos/container/AppAcademy/Curriculum/10 MERNGA Stack/apollo-master/docs/source/platform/editor-plugins.md

 The most common errors are configuration errors, like a missing `.env` file or incorrect service information in the `apollo.config.js` file.
 Please see [the Apollo config docs][] for more configuration guidance.

-[the Apollo config docs]: /references/apollo-config/
+[the apollo config docs]: /references/apollo-config/

 Other errors may be caused from an old version of a published schema.
 To reload a schema, open the Command Palette (`cmd + shift + p` on mac), search "Apollo" and choose the "Apollo: Reload Schema" option.